jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/01_nullary_unary_operations.rst

     def logical_negation(argument):
         return not argument

-  and the terminal shows passing tests. ``logical_negation`` returns the opposite of its input
+  the terminal shows passing tests. ``logical_negation`` returns the opposite of its input

 * I change the name of the test